cbdevnet/midimonster/backends/maweb.md

 		* B-Wing 2 has 316 to 309 (top row) through 816 to 809 (bottom row)

 When creating a new show, only the first page is created and active.
-Additional pages have to be created explicitly within the console before being usable. `fader` controls, when mapped as outputs from the MA, output their value, `button` controls output 1 when the corresponding executor is running, 0 otherwise.
+Additional pages have to be created explicitly within the console before being usable.
+When mapped as outputs, `fader` controls output their value, `button` controls output 1 when the corresponding executor is running, 0 otherwise.

 These controls can be addressed like